-Last week we discussed Apps and Data Connectors.
+We previously discussed Apps and Data Connectors.
 Sometimes, you need more than just a data connector if you want to actually share data between multiple software applications.
 This is where you would benefit from integrating systems.
 For example, you may want to:

-• Create a Quote in CRM but to do so, you need to get the product code information from your account system along with other information that impacts the quote, such as the customer’s VAT settings and perhaps agreed discounts.
+- Create a Quote in CRM, but to do so, you need to get the product code information from your account system along with other information that impacts the quote, such as the customer’s VAT settings and perhaps agreed discounts.

-• Convert a Quote automatically from CRM to a Sales Order in your accounts/back office system and be able to view the status of the Sales Order related to the quote within CRM.
+- Convert a Quote automatically from CRM to a Sales Order in your accounts/back office system and be able to view the status of the Sales Order related to the quote within CRM.

-• Integrate your CRM and Marketing software to synchronise subscriber records between the two systems.
+- Integrate your CRM and Marketing software to synchronise subscriber records between the two systems.
 For example, new subscribers get automatically added into CRM, or account managers can tag a new customer so that an onboarding campaign can be sent.

-• Integrate your eCommerce system with your CRM and accounts/back office system to seamlessly process orders, whilst gaining full visibility of customer orders within your CRM sales pipeline.
+- Integrate your eCommerce system with your CRM and accounts/back office system to seamlessly process orders, whilst gaining full visibility of customer orders within your CRM sales pipeline.

-What are the benefits of integrating software systems?
+What are the benefits of integrating systems?

 Integrations typically enhance the capability and value of existing systems.
 The key benefit of integration relates to efficiency, consistency and accuracy of how you manage and process information throughout your business.
 This is a form of digital transformation, helping companies to work faster and smarter in order to better serve their customers.